 Ahead of the sixth and last season, Brown, along with the other primary cast members, negotiated a $2 million cash bonus.
 The negotiations also garnered a $1 million bonus for the other core cast members.

 “This Is Us” has been a financial boon for Brown.
 In 2017, Variety reported he was earning $75,000 per episode.
 The next year, he was among the cast members to receive a pay increase to $250,000 per episode, according to The Hollywood Reporter.
-The pay bump undoubtedly helped lead to his $10 million net worth, as listed by Celebrity Net Worth.
+He continues to make that amount per episode to date.
+The pay bumps undoubtedly helped lead to his $10 million net worth, as listed by Celebrity Net Worth.

 From Business to Acting